Every LA Dispensary That Made the News in 2025 Had Cameras. Not One Camera Stopped a Theft.

 Cannabis dispensaries get targeted for a set of reasons that all hit harder in Los Angeles than almost anywhere else.

 Start with the cash.
 Federal banking rules still block most cannabis businesses from normal payment processing.
-That means cash on site — in registers, in safes, sometimes in back rooms.
-High-value portable product fills the shelves, and it moves easily on the black market with no serial numbers to trace.
+That means cash on site, in registers, in safes, sometimes in back rooms.
+High-value portable product fills the shelves and moves easily on the black market with no serial numbers to trace.
 Set hours tell crews exactly when the building will be empty.
-And glass storefronts designed to show off product also make entry easy — one swing of a crowbar or one bumper through the front window.
+Glass storefronts designed to show off product make entry easy.
+One swing of a crowbar or one bumper through the front window.

-Denver data puts it in plain terms: cannabis businesses made up less than 1% of all businesses but accounted for roughly 10% of commercial burglaries between 2012 and 2016.
+Denver data puts it plainly: cannabis businesses made up less than 1% of all businesses but accounted for roughly 10% of commercial burglaries between 2012 and 2016.
 In Los Angeles, dispensary-related crime nearly doubled between 2021 and 2022.
 The 2025 data shows no sign of that trend slowing down.

-The playbook is consistent across incidents.
+The pattern is consistent across incidents.
 Burglaries cluster between 3 and 5 AM.
-Suspects pull up in a stolen car — often a white sedan based on LAPD reports.
+Suspects pull up in a stolen car, often a white sedan based on LAPD reports.
 They smash the front glass or ram a vehicle through the storefront.
 Bags get filled from display cases.
 Total time inside: 60 to 90 seconds.
 Gone before any response is possible.

 What makes the LA pattern distinct from other markets is the scale and coordination.
 These aren't solo opportunists.
 Multiple suspects, stolen vehicles, pre-scouted locations, getaway routes planned in advance.
 Some crews have been linked to multiple hits across different neighborhoods in the same week.